Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/the-domino-diaries/place/dinoland/rules/_index.md

 Each player only scores Areas that they have claimed ( = one of their Pawns is inside that area.)

 It can happen that Areas _merge_ over time: two Areas that used to be separate, and were claimed, are connected at some point.
 This is fine!
-All owners score that Area, but any eggs inside will never hatch.
+All owners score that Area.

 {{% /rules-double-view %}}